CORE RULES & REQUIREMENTS:

 • All entrants must be able to provide evidence of a legal and or moral right to use all of the elements depicted within the entry.
 Failure to provide such proof may result in the disqualification of the entry.

 • All entrants must be able to supply a copy or proof of each element used to create the final image to prove its photographic origin if requested.
 Failure to provide such proof may result in the disqualification of the entry.

 • No titles or marks which identify the author are permitted on the front of the entry; this includes the mat board.
 Nonphotographic copy/text may only be included when stipulated in the category rules and requirements.

-‘THE 2017 AIPP AUSTRALIAN PORTRAIT PHOTOGRAPHER OF THE YEAR’
+‘THE 2017 AIPP AUSTRALIAN ILLUSTRATIVE PHOTOGRAPHER OF THE YEAR’

 THE WINNER RECEIVES A TROPHY, $1000 CASH & ENTRY INTO APPA 2018

-This category will be judged in two sections:
+This category will be judges in two sections:

 CATEGORY RULES AND REQUIREMENTS